gpoulios/frida-scan/README.md

   -A, --attach   Attach to a running process
   -S, --spawn    Spawn a new process and attach
   -P, --pid      Attach to a pid process
+  -x, --hex      Treat the pattern as a frida Memory.scan pattern
+                 (hex-encoded with spaces, and potentially wildcards '?')
   -o, --output   Output folder
   -v, --verbose  Verbose
 ```